-1. Site preparation:

-a.
-All district stations shall clearly display the appropriate safe haven signage identifying the station as a drop-off location (ARS § 13-3623.01).

-2. Accepting a surrendered infant:
+- 1. Site preparation: - a.
+All district stations shall clearly display the appropriate safe haven signage identifying the station as a drop-off location (ARS § 13-3623.01). - 2.
+Accepting a surrendered infant: - a.

-- a.
 Qualified personnel shall accept a surrendered infant, even if the infant appears older than 72 hours.
 If the infant appears to be older than 72 hours or a victim of child abuse or neglect, the receiving personnel should immediately notify law enforcement as provided in the Child Abuse Policy. - b.
 Surrendered infants 72 hours or younger shall be transported to the hospital as soon as practicable (ARS § 8-528).
 Personnel should notify the Dispatch Center of a medical aid at the station, and request an Advanced Life Support (ALS) ambulance and/or a paramedic unit, if they are not available in quarters.
 Avoid radio traffic declaring a safe surrender to maintain confidentiality.

-3. Following acceptance of an infant:
+- 3. Following acceptance of an infant: - a.

-- a.
 A member shall contact the Arizona Department of Child Safety (DCS) and advise that an infant has been surrendered at the Superstition Fire & Medical District and provide the name and location of the hospital where the infant is being transported (ARS § 8-528). - b.
 If available, written information about safe haven for newborns and referral organizations should be provided to the parent of the infant. - c.
 The parent should be encouraged to accompany the infant to the hospital to give medical history directly to the hospital staff and should be reassured that the same protection from prosecution and the ability to surrender the infant is available at the hospital. - d.
-If the parent does not wish to accompany the infant to the hospital, the parent should be encouraged to provide medical history of the infant.

-4. Medical assessment and documentation:
+If the parent does not wish to accompany the infant to the hospital, the parent should be encouraged to provide medical history of the infant. - 4.
+Medical assessment and documentation: - a.

-- a.
 A qualified health care professional shall assess the infant to identify any immediate treatment needs and complete a Patient Care Report (PCR) for the incident. - b.
 If the parent is the birth mother, a qualified health care professional should attempt to assess and treat her as necessary and pursuant to established Emergency Medical Services (EMS) protocols. - i.
-Do not use the parent's name on the PCR.

-5. Additional notifications and media concerns:
+Do not use the parent's name on the PCR. - 5.
+Additional notifications and media concerns: - a.

-- a.
 The receiving personnel shall notify the Dispatch Center and their appropriate supervisor as soon as practicable. - b.
 The supervisor will notify the Battalion Chief, duty officer and the District Public Information Officer. - c.
 The Public Information Officer may, as circumstances dictate, provide the following limited facts to the media: - i.
 Date, time and fire station where the infant was surrendered - ii.
 Local DCS representative's name and telephone number - iii.
-Under no circumstances shall the name of the parent be released to the public or media c.
-District members should not make any judgments about the individual's ability to care for the infant.
-The local DCS will determine whether the infant is released to the individual.
+Under no circumstances shall the name of the parent be released to the public or media - 6.
+Individuals who return to claim an infant: - a.
+If a parent who voluntarily surrendered an infant requests return of the infant, the parent should be referred to DCS.